Ferreira-B/Flowrate-time-series-processing/README.md

 	- Holidays.csv contains a list of holidays and can be edited by the user
 	- Série_teste_input.csv and Historico_15min_input.csv contains a raw timeseries and already processed flowrate timeseries.
 These files can be used to test the tool.

+The Standalone software can be requested to the authors (bruno.s.ferreira@estbarreiro.ips.pt).